-Effective April 1, 2016 Palmetto Health Physician Practices and USC School of Medicine faculty clinics are coming together to create the Palmetto Health-USC Medical Group, the largest Medical Group in the region.
-With more than 500 physicians and advanced practice providers, we will be able to provide you with the most comprehensive medical services in our community.
+Effective April 1, 2016, Palmetto Health Physician Practices and USC School of Medicine faculty clinics are coming together to create the Palmetto Health-USC Medical Group, the largest Medical Group in the region.

 Will my practice continue to accept the same insurance?

 Our fee structure, accepted insurance carriers and billing process will remain the same.
 All practices will continue to accept the same insurance until further notice.

 I currently go to multiple practices at USC and Prisma Health for care.
 Will I now have one medical record and use one patient portal?

 We have implemented a new electronic medical record in many of our practices.
 We anticipate we will have one electronic medical record and patient portal within the next year.
 In the interim, please continue to use the existing patient portals for your care.

 I like going to a small medical practice.
 Will joining the Medical Group change the way my practice operates?